On the brink of bankruptcy? The WHOA may be your way out

 - An important condition is that the agreement must be reasonable.
 This means, for example, that the agreement must not affect the position of the creditors and shareholders adversely.

 - Staff employment conditions must remain unchanged.
+Unpaid pension contributions may also not be included in the WHOA agreement.

 For all companies

 The WHOA is part of the Bankruptcy Act (Faillissementswet or Fw) and applies to all companies.
 In Spoormans’ estimation, sole proprietors and self-employed professionals without staff (zzp’ers) will also make use of the new law more often.
-“It is true that sole proprietors and zzp’ers can also make use of the Natural persons debt restructuring Act or WSNP, but that means having to follow an administrator’s instructions for 3 years – that’s not something they generally enjoy doing.”
+“It is true that sole proprietors and zzp’ers can also make use of the Natural Persons Debt Restructuring Act or WSNP, but that means having to follow an administrator’s instructions for 3 years – that’s not something they generally enjoy doing.”
 Plus, you can only make use of the WSNP if you end your business.

 WHOA is one of the options